aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Part 1: Kata : strings and numbers

-In this kata we'll going to write our own `filter` and `map` functions again.
+In this kata we're going to write our own `filter` and `map` functions again.
 Then use them to filter and map an array of strings.
 Now, you have probably noticed that JavaScript already has these methods attached to the Array object:

  * [Array.prototype.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)
  * [Array.prototype.map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)